Rainiver/human-segmenter/README.md

 # Human Segmenter

+> **Note**: This project originates from earlier work and has been recently reorganized and released for reproducibility.

 ## 📌 Description
 This repository provides a simple human segmentation tool based on a pre-trained TensorFlow frozen graph (`.pb` model).
 It generates binary masks for human regions in images, which can be used for background removal, matting, or preprocessing pipelines.